voicegain/platform/how-to/edge-on-cloud/azure-specific-steps.md

 If you would like to create the cluster in the pre-created subnet, you can use this option.
 The following command will create a few components:
 * a regional public Kubernetes Cluster
+* a resource group to store AKS resources
 * a node pool of `Standard_D8_v3` instances
 * one compute instance in each zone in the specified region